codepath/android_guides/Constructing-View-Layouts.md

 </RelativeLayout>
 ```

+You can see more about this layout by inspecting the [RelativeLayout.LayoutParams](http://developer.android.com/reference/android/widget/RelativeLayout.LayoutParams.html) docs and the official [RelativeLayout guide](http://developer.android.com/guide/topics/ui/layout/relative.html).

 ### Using alignment to control width or height

 A less understood aspect of RelativeLayout is how the use of alignment can determine width or height.
 It may seem counterintuitive at first about how this works, so we'll walkthrough a few examples in this section.
 Using this approach is especially useful in matching the widths or heights relative to other elements.